peak-ai/platform-global-images/knowledge-base/non-root-user.md

    ```Dockerfile
    USER $PEAK_USER_ID
    ```
-5. One important thing to remember is that when running the `COPY` command, we need to pass `--chown=peak-user` so that the user gets the required privileges on the files that are copied over.
+5. One important thing to remember is that when running the `COPY` command, you need to pass `--chown=peak-user` so that the user gets the required privileges on the files that are copied over.
 Here's how the command should look like
    ```Dockerfile
    COPY --chown=peak-user . .
    ```